 The first one is the full image, as downloaded from the site.

 Filtering out small images

-When using the Images Pipeline, you can drop images which are too small, by specifying the minimum allowed size in the IMAGES_MIN_HEIGHT and IMAGES_MIN_WIDTH settings.
+When using the Images Pipeline, you can drop images which are too small, by specifying the minimum allowed size in the :setting:'IMAGES_MIN_HEIGHT' and :setting:'IMAGES_MIN_WIDTH' settings.

 '''

 IMAGES_MIN_HEIGHT = 110

 IMAGES_MIN_WIDTH = 110

 '''